vega/altair/doc/index.rst

 Altair is BSD-licensed and the source is available on `GitHub`_, where you can also report `bugs and feature requests`_.
-For general questions, please use `StackOverflow`_.
+For general questions, please ask on `StackOverflow`_ using the `altair` tag.

-You can browse this documentation via the link in the top navigation panel or by viewing the full site :ref:`genindex`.
+You can browse this documentation via the links in the top navigation panel or by viewing the full site :ref:`genindex`.
+In addition to reading this documentation page, it can be helpful to also browse the `Vega-Lite documentation <https://vega.github.io/vega-lite/docs/>`_.

 .. toctree::
    :maxdepth: 1